Chances are, if you’ve got a question I’ve answered it over on our spreadsheet FAQs page.

 If you’re trying to pick out which spreadsheet is best for your needs, make sure to take the Which Spreadsheet is Right for You? quiz to help you figure it out!

-If the above items don’t address your needs, please fill out the contact form with as much info as possible.
+If the above items don’t address your needs, please fill out the contact form below with as much info as possible.
+Alternatively, you are welcome to use the chat bubble at the bottom of the page to send me a FB message directly.

 Whether you’re contacting me about products, collaborations, or something else, I’d love to hear from you.
 Feel free to fill out the contact form below.